gtuck/web3400-Course-Docs/projects/06/description.md

 Create the following PHP files to handle various functionalities of the ticketing system:

 - `tickets.php`: To display the list of tickets.
-- `ticket-create.php`: To handle the creation of new tickets.
+- `ticket_create.php`: To handle the creation of new tickets.
-- `ticket-detail.php`: To display the details of a specific ticket, including comments.
+- `ticket_detail.php`: To display the details of a specific ticket, including comments.
-- `ticket-edit.php`: To handle the editing of ticket details.
+- `ticket_edit.php`: To handle the editing of ticket details.
-- `ticket-delete.php`: To handle the deletion of tickets.
+- `ticket_delete.php`: To handle the deletion of tickets.

 ## Create the `tickets.php` file